LAMP (software bundle): PHP and alternatives

 PHP's role as the LAMP's application programming language has also been performed by other languages such as Perl and Python.

 PHP is a server-side scripting language designed for web development but also used as a general-purpose programming language.
 PHP code is interpreted by a web server via a PHP processor module, which generates the resulting web page.
 PHP commands can optionally be embedded directly into an HTML source document rather than calling an external file to process data.
 It has also evolved to include a command-line interface capability and can be used in standalone graphical applications.
-PHP is free software released under the terms of PHP License, which is incompatible with the GNU General Public License (GPL) due to the restrictions PHP License places on the usage of the term PHP.
+PHP is free software released under the terms of PHP License, which is incompatible with the GNU General Public License (GPL) due to restrictions the PHP License places on the usage of the term PHP.

 Perl is a family of high-level, general-purpose, interpreted, dynamic programming languages.
 The languages in this family include Perl 5 and Raku.
 They provide advanced text processing facilities without the arbitrary data-length limits of many contemporary Unix command line tools, facilitating manipulation of text files.
 Perl 5 gained widespread popularity in the late 1990s as a CGI scripting language for the Web, in part due to its parsing abilities.

 Python is a widely used general-purpose, high-level, interpreted, programming language.
 Python supports multiple programming paradigms, including object-oriented, imperative, functional and procedural paradigms.
 It features a dynamic type system, automatic memory management, a standard library, and strict use of whitespace.
 Like other dynamic languages, Python is often used as a scripting language, but is also used in a wide range of non-scripting contexts.